Peristratus/foxxgames/README.md

 ------------------------
  ## Description

- <div style="text-align: right">This milestone project is part of my on going Full Stack Software Developer course at Canadian Business college in collaboration with the Code Instititute.
+ This milestone project is part of my on going Full Stack Software Developer course at Canadian Business college in collaboration with the Code Instititute.
  The website is based on a fictional FOXX GAMES website, the website theme is based on vintage Atari, Nintendo and Sega games.The user will be able to scroll through the web page, buy games and play two games, the classic 1979 Asteroid game and the 2020 Asteriod game.I went through two tutorials and implemented the code, the results was two fully functional games, I also took a tutorial on Neural networks for the 1979 Asteriod game and managed to